WHY Smart Plugins

 - Smart Context turns scattered notes into a clean, reusable context bundle

-- Smart Chat keeps conversations attached to your notes and lets you route to the model you want
+- Smart Chat keeps conversations attached to your notes

 The point is not more features.